Martha Frankel

 Long ago Frankel’s real life surpassed even her wildest stories.

 Frankel’s writing career started at the original Details magazine with her column on plastic surgery, called Knifestyles of the Rich and Famous.
-She went on to write book reviews, essays and celebrity profiles for Details other magazines, such as Movieline, Cosmopolitan and Redbook.
+She went on to write book reviews, essays and celebrity profiles for other magazines as well, including Movieline, Cosmopolitan and Redbook.

 Frankel writes, teaches and lives in the Hudson Valley with her husband, the artist Steve Heller.